Sore Throat

 TREATMENT

-If your sore throat is caused by bacteria, your family healthcare provider will probably prescribe an antibiotic.
-You will most likely begin to feel better in a few days, but it is very important to take all the antibiotics your healthcare provider prescribes.
-This reduces the risk that your sore throat will return and also helps prevent antibiotic resistance.
+If your sore throat is caused by bacteria, your healthcare provider will prescribe an antibiotic.
+You will feel better in a few days.
+It is important to take all your antibiotics.
+This reduces the risk that your sore throat will return.

-- Take acetaminophen (one brand name: Tylenol), ibuprofen (one brand name: Motrin), or naproxen (one brand name: Aleve) to relieve pain.
+- Take over-the-counter pain medicine.
+This includes brand names such as Tylenol, Motrin, and Aleve.
 Children should not take aspirin.
 Aspirin can cause a serious illness called Reye’s syndrome when it is given to children younger than 18 years of age.

 - Gargle with warm salt water (1 teaspoon [4.9 ml/cc] of salt per 1 cup [8 ounces] of water).